 Each of Brown’s Boxing cards is clean, but this argument has the best front/back of the trio.

-The most expoenbsive Floyd Mayweather rookie card is the 1997 Brown’s Boxing Floyd Mayweather Jr. RC #51 at high grades (i.e. PSA 10, BGS 9.5).
+The most expensive Floyd Mayweather rookie card is the 1997 Brown’s Boxing Floyd Mayweather Jr. RC #51 at high grades (i.e., PSA 10, BGS 9.5).

-If you are looking to buy, sell, or trade sports cards please visit the Gold Card Auctions Discord channel now.
+If you want to buy, sell, or trade sports cards, please visit the Gold Card Auctions Discord channel now.
 You may also use that discord channel to request card values or obtain sports card investing advice.